Private Finance for Energy Efficiency (PF4EE)

 The instrument targets projects which support the implementation of National Energy Efficiency Action Plans or other energy efficiency programmes of EU Member States.

-If you are a financial intermediary wishing to participate in the PF4EE, you can find a more detailed description of the instrument and how to apply through the following link:
+If you are a financial intermediary, download the Request for Proposals providing a more detailed description of the instrument and instructions on how to apply.

 The PF4EE instrument’s two core objectives are: